US high-temperature CSP developers eye commercial exports in 2020s

 CSP designs continue to evolve and the Gen3 projects vary widely in technology type and material requirements.
 The Gen3 selection process could indicate upcoming trends in CSP systems as developers adjust to innovations in storage and HTFs.

-The NREL team will test next-generation liquid phase solar thermal technology by pushing the temperature limits of current modern salt tower systems.
+The NREL team will test next-generation liquid phase solar thermal technology by pushing the temperature limits of current molten salt tower systems.

 Following the demonstrator phase, further scaling up of technology will be required before commercial rollout can begin, Craig Turchi, Senior Engineer at NREL, said.